TexasLAN/documents/bylaws.md

         2. The Pledge Trainer and Vice President of New Member Services may terminate Pledge status at their unanimous discretion.
 		   The Pledge Trainer and Vice President of New Member Services are directed to confer with Pledges in danger of termination, and barring exceptional circumstances, consult with the Board on potential Pledge termination.
 		   This decision may be reversed by a vote of two-thirds of the Board.
+        3. The Capstone officer, being a nominated position, shall have the responsibility of organizing and leading the capstone projects for the pledges.
     7. The Treasurer, being an elected position, shall have ultimate responsibility for maintaining financial records and semester to date operating budgets.
 	   The Treasurer shall further have primary responsibility for the management and collection of dues and other fees such as the board may see fit as to instate.
 	   The Treasurer’s primary responsibility shall be to present a written statement of accounts and transactions to the board on a semesterly basis.